adee2210/currencyweb/README.md

 # Currency Conversion website

-currencyweb use php-forex-quotes Library for fetching currency symbol and exchange rate.
+currencyweb use php-forex-quotes Library for fetching currency symbol and exchange rate, as the api has limit request for each key, so we add cache system to reduce request traffic.

 # Table of Contents